- Please don’t leave it too late before choosing a pet sitter.

 Please research when choosing a pet sitter.

 Leaving your cat or dog behind is one of the hardest decisions to make when going on holiday, whether you leave them with friends and family, kennel/cattery.
 A home border or have a pet sitter come and stay at your house.
-You need to know they are professional and experienced with looking after pets as well as trustworthy.
+You need to know they are professional and trustworthy, experienced with looking after pets.

-Therefore, it is important that you do your research and ask them plenty of questions the same way you would when looking for a dog walker to help put your mind at rest.
-This will enable you to relax and enjoy your holiday, knowing that your pet is in safe hands.
+Therefore, you must do your research and ask them plenty of questions the same way you would when looking for a dog walker to help put your mind at rest.
+This will enable you to relax and enjoy your holiday, knowing your pet is safe.

 Check their ID tag and microchip.

-Making sure your pet has an ID tag is important, as should the worst happen and they run off, the first thing most people will look for is an ID tag.
+Making sure your pet has an ID tag is essential, as should the worst happen and they run off, the first thing most people will look for is an ID tag.
 Whilst you are away, you may wish to consider changing the ID tag on your dog’s collar to that of whoever is looking after them.
-After all, if you are in Australia and the dog is found, you would not want a call to your mobile at 3 am, which would be worrying and expensive.
+After all, if you are in Australia and the dog is found, you would not want a call on your mobile at 3 am, which would be worrying and expensive.
 It is much easier for the person to contact your pet sitter direct.

 Regarding the microchip, the details can be left as they are, but please make sure these are up to date so, in the worst-case scenario, the vet or dog warden can contact you – even if you are abroad.

 Holiday care for dogs in your own home – pet sitters.

-More and more people are opting for holiday care in their own home, as this allows your pet to remain in a familiar environment with a professional pet sitter.
-Like dog walking, this is an unregulated industry, and so it is important that once you have done your initial research, you make further checks.
+More and more people are opting for holiday care in their homes, allowing your pet to remain in a familiar environment with a professional pet sitter.
+Like dog walking, this is an unregulated industry, so it is important that once you have done your initial research, you make further checks.